spatie/spatie-price-api/README.md

-# The Price API used at promotional sites for our own products
+# The price API used at promotional sites for our own products

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/spatie/spatie-price-api.svg?style=flat-square)](https://packagist.org/packages/spatie/spatie-price-api)
 [![GitHub Tests Action Status](https://img.shields.io/github/workflow/status/spatie/spatie-price-api/run-tests?label=tests)](https://github.com/spatie/spatie-price-api/actions?query=workflow%3Arun-tests+branch%3Amaster)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/spatie-price-api.svg?style=flat-square)](https://packagist.org/packages/spatie/spatie-price-api)

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.
+This package can retrieve prices from the API at spatie.be.
+It is used at the promotional sites for [our own products](https://spatie.be/products).
+Though it is open source, the package is not intended to be used by third parties.

 ## Support us